mehami24/LATN102/translation2.md

 > the antecedent of cui is flumen magnum.
 It is neuter singular.
 It is in the dative because the river was given the name Evenus and dative is the givers/takers case.❌

 Identify the form of transire.
 Explain why you placed it in the clause you chose.
 > transire is in the present active infinitive.
-It is in the first clause because it is part of an indirect statement (paired with possum).❌
+It is in the first clause because it is part of a continuing indirect statement (paired with possum).❌

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.
 > feminine, accusative, singular, perfect, active. "sublātus, a, um, Part. of tollo; as P. a., v. tollo fin."

 Identify the form of sagittis.
 Why does Hyginus use this case?
 > Ablative plural feminine.
 Ablative because the arrows are the instrument he used.